Medi-Cal Long Term Care Programs, Benefits & Eligibility Requirements

 Financial Requirements

 California residents have to meet an income limit in order to be financially eligible for Home and Community Based Service (HCBS) Waivers.
-The income limit for a single applicant from April 2023 to March 2024 is $1,677/month.
-Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc.
+The income limit for a single applicant from April 2024 to March 2025 is $1,732/month.
+Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc. To understand exactly how your income might impact Medicaid eligibility, consult with a professional like a Certified Medicaid Planner or Elder Law Attorney.

-For married applicants with both spouses applying, the income limit for HCBS Waivers in California from April 2023 to March 2024 is a combined $2,269/month.
-For a married applicant with just one spouse applying for HCBS Waivers, the income limit for the applicant spouse is $1,677/month and the income limit of the non-applicant spouse is not counted.
+For married applicants with both spouses applying, the income limit for HCBS Waivers in California from April 2024 to March 2025 is a combined $2,352/month.
+For a married applicant with just one spouse applying for HCBS Waivers, the income limit for the applicant spouse is $1,732/month and the income limit of the non-applicant spouse is not counted.

 Functional Requirements

 The functional, or medical, criteria for Medi-Cal’s HCBS Waivers is needing a Nursing Facility Level of Care (NFLOC), which means the applicant requires the kind of full-time care that is normally associated with a nursing home.
-Medi-Cal will evaluate HCBS Waiver applicants and their ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) to determine if this level of care is required.
-Cognitive and behavioral issues are also taken into consideration, as are an applicant’s ability to complete the Instrumental Activities of Daily Living (such as shopping, cooking, cleaning, medication management and transportation).
+To determine if an applicant requires a NFLOC, the state will evaluate their ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (cleaning, cooking, shopping, paying bills, etc.), as well as any cognitive or behavioral issues.
+This can include Alzheimer’s disease and other dementias, but a diagnosis of Alzheimer’s or dementia does not guarantee a NFLOC designation.

 California Aged, Blind, and Disabled (ABD) Medicaid Eligibility Criteria